TryToLearnProgramming/garbage-collection-k8s/README.md

 3. All resources gets deployed after the images are deleted mith a maximum limit of 5 minutes.
 4. No manual configurations needs to be done (save minor one detailed below).
 5. Optimized for deploying through CI/CD pipelines and pull based tools like ArgoCD with pre-configured hooks.

 ----------------------------------------------------------------------------------------------------------------------------------

 kubernetes-docker Branch

 For kubernetes version <= 1.22 which runs docker engine as the container runtime.

-> garbage-collection.yaml

-The manifest files mounts the unix socket of the docker daemon in the pods ran through the k8s job.
+> The manifest file garbage-collection.yaml mounts the unix socket of the docker daemon in the pods ran through the k8s job.
 Docker prune command is used to remove all unused (tagged & dangling) images.

 ----------------------------------------------------------------------------------------------------------------------------------

 kubernetes-containerd Branch

 For kubernetes version >= 1.23 which runs containerd as the container runtime.

-> garbage-collection.yaml

-The manifest files mounts the unix socket of the containerd daemon in the pods ran through the k8s job. crictl command-line tool is used to remove all unused (tagged & dangling) images.
+> The manifest file garbage-collection.yaml mounts the unix socket of the containerd daemon in the pods ran through the k8s job. crictl command-line tool is used to remove all unused (tagged & dangling) images.

 ----------------------------------------------------------------------------------------------------------------------------------

 Pod Anti-affinity & PriorityClass in k8s Job